Skin Checks, Skin Cancer Clinic and Skin Cancer Surgery

-We are temporarily closed for NON-registered patients.
+We are temporarily closed for NON-registered patients due to high demand.

 Dr Martijn Haitsma is a GP with Special Interest (GPSI) in skin cancer medicine and surgery.
 He has an extensive background in skin cancer surgery.
 He is accredited with the PHO for second opinions regarding skin lesion / cancers.

 He is also accredited with the PHO to perform publicly funded skin cancer surgeries up to Advanced Plus level (the highest).
 He also does private skin cancer surgeries for those who are unable to get public funding.

 Dr Haitsma is a member of the Skin Cancer College Australasia and holds an Advanced Clinical Certificate in Dermoscopy and Skin Cancer Medicine and Surgery.

 Skin Check Clinic

 Regular skin check clinics are run at a very reasonable rate and are available to enrolled and non-enrolled patients at Tara Road Medical Centre.
 We try to provide a one-stop-shop.
 Assessment, diagnosing and possible treatments during the same session.
 Biopsies are available on site when needed as well as cryotherapy and diathermy when appropriate.

 The cost for a Skin Check is $100 for registered patients and $120 for non-registered patients.